aldonline/syncify/README.md

 # Syncify.js

 In a nutshell, Syncify allows you to *temporarily bring asynchronous functions into the synchronous world* so you can focus on solving your problem using clean, imperative code.
+Syncify does *not use Node Fibers* and **runs on any Javascript environment including the browser**.

 Here's a quick example of what Syncify can do for you:

 ```javascript